 Introducing, JC Economics

 What is Economics?
 According to Investopedia, Economics is a social science concerned with the production, distribution, and consumption of goods and services.
 What more?
 It is also a brand new subject that students can choose to embark on in Junior College at H1 or H2 levels, as an examinable subject at the A Levels.
-Engaging a JC Economics tutor is very common, as students are exposed to an in-depth introduction of Economics, covering completely unfamiliar concepts and a sizeable number of topics across the 2 years of study.
-This article has been put together by our Top JC Tutors, and will cover 5 study hacks to do well in H1/H2 Economics.
+JC Economics Tuition in Singapore is very common, as students are exposed to an in-depth introduction of Economics, covering completely unfamiliar concepts and a sizeable number of topics across the 2 years of study.
+This article has been put together by our top tutors teaching Economics Tuition, and will cover 5 study hacks to do well in H1/H2 Economics.

 Economics covers 2 main categories – Macroeconomics, which studies the behaviour of the aggregate economy, and Microeconomics, which zooms in on that of individual businesses and individuals.
 Why study it?
 It explains how the different markets interact with each other and would later aid those who wish to enter the fields of banking, finance, public policies or investment and risk analysis.
 As compared other more “academic” subjects like Maths and Sciences, Economics directly relates to real-world problems, like unemployment, inflation, economic crises, recessions.
 Studying Economics at A Levels can help to hone your critical thinking and decision making skills, to ensure the allocation of scarce resources result in the maximum output, most optical or efficient outcome for yourself or your company in future.